micihime/remix-tutorial/README.md

-# Welcome to Remix!
+# Tutorial with contacts

-Tutorial with contacts, as an example for learning purposes.
+- as an example for learning purposes.

 - [Remix Docs](https://remix.run/docs)